Fanteria/todotxt-tui/README.md

-# ToDo TUI
+# Todo.txt TUI

-ToDo TUI is a highly customizable terminal-based application for managing your todo tasks.
+Todo.txt TUI is a highly customizable terminal-based application for managing your todo tasks.
 It follows the todo.txt format and offers a wide range of configuration options to suit your needs.
 Please note that the application may have some bugs as it's still under development, so your feedback and bug reports are greatly appreciated.

 [Preview.webm](https://github.com/Fanteria/todo-tui/assets/28980012/11ab70e3-482c-4994-ac88-198953b08e39)

 ## Installation

-Please note that this ToDo TUI application is intended for personal use and is not published on Rust's docs.rs or crates.io.
+Please note that this Todo.txt TUI application is intended for personal use and is not published on Rust's docs.rs or crates.io.
 Therefore, it must be installed manually.

 1. Clone the repository or download the latest release.
 2. Build the application using Rust's package manager, Cargo.